 Well, Minoxidil has been tested on patients suffering from baldness and didn’t show any positive results.
 The results observed showed that, thin strands on the areas surrounding the balding areas improved significantly.
 However, nothing happened to the bald scalp areas.
 This observation has not yet been linked with any scientific research.
 Currently, some scientists believe that minoxidil increases blood flow only to the areas surrounding the bald scalp areas.
 As a result, more nutrients e.g. potassium could reach those areas, and less nutrients being delivered to the balding areas.

 It has, therefore, been concluded that Regaine isn’t the cure for or a treatment for bald scalps.
 This is because there are minimal results in growing hair on bald scalps or the front hairline regions.
-Another reason for not delivering on completely bald scalps is because Regaine is less effective for men than for women.
-Therefore, the effective use of Minoxidil is in delaying hair loss.
+Another reason for not delivering on completely bald scalps is because this treatment is less effective for men than for women.
+Therefore, the effective use of Minoxidil is in delaying the loss.

 Results to Expect

 Regaine works best in women than in men.
 Secondly, the drug delivers results only to areas that have thin cover on the scalp.
 We can say that Minoxidil is best suited for maintaining your natural hair as well as slowing down the process of thinning.